Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 title:  NetworkObject Parenting
 ---

-We want to offer `NetworkObject` reparenting solution within Netcode for GameObjects (Netcode)  to help developers synchronizing transform parent-child relationships of `NetworkObjects`.
+A `NetworkObject` reparenting solution within Netcode for GameObjects (Netcode)  to help developers with synchronizing transform parent-child relationships of `NetworkObjects`.

 :::important Opt-OUT
 This feature is behind a bool flag that can be toggled on the `NetworkObject` inspector UI.
 It will be enabled by default but you can can opt-out from it if you want to implement your oen solution